janpetzold/prince2-foundation-summary/README.md

 ### Project Management Team ###
 - represents **Executive/Business**, **User** and **Supplier** stakeholders
-- inlcudes CPM, PB, Business/User/Supplier Assurance, PM, TM, Change Authority and Project Support
+- includes CPM, PB, Business/User/Supplier Assurance, PM, TM, Change Authority and Project Support
 - PRINCE2 is based on customer/supplier environment: customer specifies the result and pays, supplier provides resources/skills and delivers the results
 - customer/supplier can be inside the same company
 - usually the executive represents the business role